-Using as guides the Sustainable Development Goals (SDGs) adopted by the United Nations in 2015 and the Paris Agreement on achieving zero greenhouse gas emissions, CSRS has set up five flagship projects.
+Using as guides the Sustainable Development Goals (SDGs) and the Paris Agreement on achieving zero greenhouse gas emissions, CSRS has set up six flagship projects.
 Each of these projects aims to further advance basic research in the efficient creation, exploration, and use of beneficial substances from natural resources, sustainable food production, and bioproduction that CSRS has been undertaking in the past.
 In addition, the projects will move beyond the boundaries of research fields and develop manufacturing methods with less impact on the environment.
 In particular, advances made in recent years in artificial intelligence (AI) and data science can bring about a significant step forward.

 While establishing new research field of “sustainable resource science” that contributes to solving environmental problems and food-related issues, and also actively nurturing the next-generation of scientists, CSRS will lead in creating a future world where people can live healthy and prosperous lives.